RohiniJayabal/ibl-api-test-automation/README.md

 ```

 ### View reports
 After the tests are executed, the reports are generated and saved in HTML format.
-Please refer to path -> `<ProjectDirectory>/reports/cucumber-report.html`
+Please refer to path for a sample report -> `<ProjectDirectory>/reports/cucumber-report.html`

+## Manual Tests
+Please find the manual test scenarios asked in the tasks in root folder of this project in file Manual_Test_Scenarios.feature.